Delph-Sunny/Playlist-Creator/README.md

 ## Features

 Create a playlist
-A search for songs with artist and song title returns details, lyrics, and Youtube links.
+Search for songs with artist and song title returns details, lyrics, and Youtube links.

 ## Team Roles